 3 Skip the drama.

 Family gatherings, no matter how much we love them, inevitably involve a dose of drama.
 Whether it’s your tipsy Aunt Betty who stopped in at the last minute, or your kids who are arguing over who stuck their finger in the cheese ball, drama happens—especially during this time of year.
+Make sure the kids don’t start shouting “I need to do my math homework” before relatives come over.
+We don’t need another lecture.
 Sometimes the only way to avoid it is to have a backup plan the minute you suspect it’s coming.
 Having a fitness hobby is a great escape plan.
 If you’re a runner, making an abrupt announcement (“I need to go for a run!”) is one healthy way of excusing yourself from an impending family meltdown.
 It’s genius, guys.
 If you’re not into running, how about joining a local gym and taking up yoga?
 Ice skating and swimming are great, too, because no one can really blame you for taking steps to reduce the stress.
 These new fitness habits will not only reduce your stress, but they will give you hope and focus for the upcoming year.
 Start now, and you may find that you’re signing up for 2017 road races and Tough Mudder events in no time.
 Avoiding the drama AND getting a head start on your New Year’s resolutions: win-win.

 4 Release the gift-giving pressure.